pangers/Intelligence-iOS-Framework/README.md

 ### Get User ###

 Request information for a specific user (by userId).
-The user calling this method must have a suffiently permissioned role to see other users.
+The user calling this method must have a role with the permission to see other users.

 The following code snippets illustrate how to request a user's information in Objective-C and Swift.